Ullman Laboratory Research and Mission

 Norma Ordaz is a graduate student in Plant Pathology.
 She received her BS in Biological Sciences with an emphasis in Molecular and Cellular Biology from UC Davis.
 Her interests include understanding the circadian rhythm of thrips and how it relates to TSWV transmission, and optimizing TSWV transmission techniques.

-Michelle Early is a Program Coordinator for Diane Ullman’s AFRI NIFA Coordinated Agricultural Project.
-She received her BS in Wildlife, Fisheries, and Conservation Biology at UC Davis in 2004.
+Michelle Early is the Program Coordinator for Diane Ullman’s AFRI NIFA Coordinated Agricultural Project.
+She received her BS in Wildlife, Fisheries, and Conservation Biology at UC Davis in 2004 and MS in Biology From Sonoma State University.